Tommy Victor

 Thomas Michael Victor (born September 20, 1961/1962) is an American guitarist, singer, songwriter, and producer.
-He is best known as the frontman of heavy metal band Prong, which he founded in New York City in 1986, as well as the guitarist for heavy metal band Danzig intermittently since 1996 and full-time since 2008.
+He is best known as the frontman of heavy metal band Prong, which he founded in New York City in 1986, and is the guitarist for heavy metal band Danzig intermittently since 1996 and full-time since 2008.
 He is also a former member of Ministry.

 Biography

-In the late 1980s, Victor worked as a sound engineer at the music club CBGB in New York City.
+In the second half of the 1980s,Victor worked as a sound engineer at the music club CBGB in New York City.
 After the release of Rude Awakening in 1996, Prong disbanded and Victor moved to Los Angeles, but later revived the band to release new Prong records.
 He took a break from Prong during which he worked alongside rock musicians including Rob Zombie, Marilyn Manson, Trent Reznor, and Glenn Danzig.

-Since 2012's Carved into Stone, Prong have been very active again, releasing albums and touring regularly.
-2013 saw the band release their Official Bootleg – Unleashed in the West album which featured re-recordings of 17 classic Prong tracks.
-The next studio album, Ruining Lives was released in 2014, and 2015 saw the band release their first covers album entitled Songs from the Black Hole.
+With 2012's Carved into Stone Prong became active again, releasing albums and touring regularly.
+The next studio album, Ruining Lives was released in 2014, and in 2015 the band released a covers album, Songs from the Black Hole.

-Victor is also part of the hard rock, heavy metal, hardcore punk and punk rock supergroup Teenage Time Killers.
+Victor is also part of the hard rock supergroup Teenage Time Killers.

 Victor has toured and recorded with Ministry and Danzig.
-He has also provided guest vocals for the Soulfly album Omen.
+He also sang on the Soulfly album Omen.
 He contributed to the Argyle Park album Misguided, and wrote the main riff for the song "Doomsayer", which he later used on the Prong song "Controller".

 Influences and equipment

 Victor has cited numerous bands as influences, including Die Kreuzen, Killing Joke, Bauhaus, Black Flag, Bad Brains, Parliament-Funkadelic, Yes, Jethro Tull, Deep Purple, Destruction, Celtic Frost, Slayer, Metallica, Black Sabbath, Led Zeppelin, the Stooges, Sex Pistols, Motörhead, Neil Young, Fugazi, Minor Threat, and Adolescents.

 Victor has been endorsed by Schecter Guitar Research ever since reuniting with Prong, using both an S-1 and C-1 in early live performances.
-He would later on start using their Devil guitar, which would be the basis for his second signature model.
-In 2013, his first signature model was released, based on the newly introduced Banshee series, but with a mahogany body and neck, ebony fretboard, EMG pickups, and custom inlays.
-In 2015, his second signature model was introduced, based on the Devil series guitar and with similar specifications to his first signature model, but with black nickel hardware, and a single 12th-fret Prong inlay.
+He later used their Devil guitar, which became the basis for his second signature model.
+In 2013, his first signature model was released, based on the newly introduced Banshee series; in 2015, his second signature model was introduced, based on the Devil series guitar.

-Before using Schecter, Victor relied on several guitars, most famously a Charvel Surfcaster.
-Other guitars he used around that era were a Charvel LSX, Charvel Predator, and Gibson SG Custom.
-Around the release of Rude Awakening, and before Prong's breakup, he was endorsed by Fernandes Guitars, using both a Vertigo and Deuce WS model.